spirit-fish/cli/README.md

 ### [Deployments](https://www.spirit.fish/features/deployments)

-Use our zero-downtime deployments infrastructure to continuously push builds to your renderers.
+Use our zero-downtime deployments infrastructure to continuously push builds to your renderers, via our CLI, or in a CI system like [Github Actions](https://github.com/features/actions) or [Circle CI](https://circleci.com/).

 - Free hosting with all Renderers
 - Instant Rollbacks
 - Zero Downtime Deploys